wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 **Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains a Date object parsed from <tt>value</tt>.
 Since the date formatis meant to ignore time, the time will be automatically removed from the returned value.
 If the time is needed, use the parameter "date-time" instead.
 <a name="Validation.Parameters.Validate_Datetime"></a>
 ###Parameters.Validate_Datetime(param, value)
 There is no definitive definition in the swagger spec as to what constitutes a valid date or date-time(more than likely due to the varied formats a date could have).
-Even using moment.js and somethinglike moment-parseformat or the native Date object has the potential to lead to false positives.
-Therefore,swagger-validation will accept a 'pattern' property on Swagger Property/Parameter Objects, whichshould be a moment.js format string, which specifies the explicit format expected for date and date-time formats.
-If no pattern property is detected, date and date-time formats will use moment.ISO_8601 by default.
+Therefore, swagger-validation will accept a'pattern' property on the Swagger Property/Parameter Objects, which is a moment.js format string,that specifies the explicit format expected for the date-time format.
+If no pattern property is detected,moment.ISO_8601 will be used by default.
 If "nothing" was passed into the validate function and it's required with no default value,then this will throw a parameter is required error.

 **Params**